MallaGronqvist/Jukebox/README.md

 # Jukebox

-This is a console application that simulates a jukebox where the user can view, sort, add or delete music albums.
+This is a console application written in C++ that simulates a jukebox where the user can view, sort, add or delete music albums.

 ## Purpose